bring/developer-site/content/api/booking/customs/general.md

 ## Import to Norway

 Currently, the only way to pass customs data for shipments to Norway, is by using VOEC.

-### VOEC (VAT on E-commerce) - Adding a VOEC number for imports to Norway

-VOEC can be declared on the following services when sent to Norway from abroad

-- Pickup Parcel (0340)
-- Pickup Parcel Bulk (0342)
-- Home Delivery Parcel (0349)

-A setup with Bring is required for this.
-Note that VOEC is supported only when Bring is transporting cross border to Norway.
-A shipment list needs to be created based on VOEC data that is transmitted.
-If you have any questions about the list please get in touch with edi@bring.com.
-See [here](/files/booking/Shipment_packagelist_VOEC.xlsx) for an example of such a list.

-By using the `voec` element of `customsInformation`, one can specify a VOEC number for imports to Norway.
-This is only allowed when `natureOfCargo` is of type `SALE_OF_GOODS`.
-Note that a `consolidatedShipmentId` will have to be specified for grouping shipments.
-See example [here](https://developer.bring.com/api/booking#make-a-booking-post) and more info about VOEC [here](https://www.bring.no/en/services/customs/voec-vat-on-e-commerce).